E-O-H/crack-passwords/README.md

 # crack-passwords
 The program tries to crack hashed passwords given their hashes and salts.
-Hash function is SHA-512 with results truncated to 256bits.
+The targeted hash function is SHA-512 with results truncated to 256bits.

 The program tries various techniques by combining dictionary words, prefix/sufix words with guess strings, substitute for uppercase letters and other symbols, as well as brute-force on specified character set.